unist-analytics/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Sungil Kim, Ph.D., is an assistant professor in the school of management engineering at the Ulsan National Institute of Science and Technology (UNIST).
-He is an expert in the following methodologies and applications.

-Methodologies;
-Machine learning, Data mining, Big data analysis, Demand Sensing, Demand forecasting, Pattern recognition, Predictive analytics, Real-time analytics, Spatial statistics, Design of experiments, Robust parameter design, Uncertainty quantification, Hierarchical modeling, Spatial-temporal data modeling

-Applications;
-Service engineering, Retailing, Consumer Packaged Goods, Logistics, Supply chain management, Nanotechnology
+I especially focus on developement of novel statistical methods for solving complex engineering problems.